The Tim Fund Mission

 To annually recognize a Tim McCarthy Human Rights Champion, an activist individual or organization with a Cape Cod connection, working effectively to promote Human Rights, as affirmed in the United Nations’ 1948 “Universal Declaration of Human Rights.”

-First Annual Tim McCarthy Human Rights Champion to be awarded December 10th, 2019
+Second Annual Tim McCarthy Human Rights Champion to be awarded December 10th, 2020

 Click Here For Press Release